ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IMission.rst

 IMission
 ========

-.. py:class:: IMission
+.. py:class:: ansys.stk.core.stkobjects.aviator.IMission

    object

    Interface for the mission of an aircraft using the Aviator propagator.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IMission

 Overview
 --------